Sharks In The Water? FEMA Tries To Fight 'Fake News' As Florence Hits

 We have created a rumor control page for Hurricane #Florence that will be updated regularly.
 During disasters, it’s critical to avoid spreading false information.
 Always check with official sources before sharing. https://t.co/PAjGQZJ1Nt pic.twitter.com/z4L0r1YjAT— FEMA (@fema) September 12, 2018

-Still, the president himself was criticized for peddling a conspiracy theory earlier this week when he said he did not believe a study that showed nearly 3,000 died in the aftermath of Hurricane Maria in Puerto Rico and falsely blamed Democrats for inflating the death toll.
+Still, the president himself was criticized for peddling a conspiracy theory earlier this week when he said he did not believe a study that showed nearly 3,000 died in the aftermath of Hurricane Maria in Puerto Rico and he falsely blamed Democrats for inflating the death toll.